wandb/docs/docs/guides/track/limits.md

 ## Browser considerations

-The W&B app can be memory-intensive and performs best in Chrome (and, typically, worst in Safari).
+The W&B app can be memory-intensive and performs best in Chrome.
 Depending on your computer's memory, having W&B active in 3+ tabs at once can cause performance to degrade; if you encounter unexpectedly slow performance, consider closing other tabs or applications.

 ## Reporting performance issues to W&B